Some of the Benefits of Slings & Carriers

 Hip carry - Use when baby can sit unassisted.
 Baby straddles hip with fabric at least halfway up their back and down to the back of their knees.

 Back carry - Use with cooperative older babies that will hang on to you (usually around 15 months old).
 Many Asian-style slings and the Ergo Baby Carrier will allow you to back carry younger babies that have good head control.
 It's best to have a "spotter" with this carry until you are well-practiced getting baby secure by yourself.

 Mothers Moon Natural Care & Products currently carries the Maya Wrap Sling & Pouch, Moby Wrap, & a beautiful selection of WAHM's carriers, all in a variety of fabrics.
-Please contact me if you would like to purchase one of these carriers for your baby or toddler, to simply try one out, or for a "class" in baby wearing! (carriers are available for trial through the Mindful Maine Mama's Sling Library: ask me more about it!)
+Please contact me if you would like to try one out, or schedule a "class" in baby wearing! (carriers are available for trial through the Mindful Maine Mama's Sling Library: ask me more about it!)